-271 WORLD LITERATURE II
+271 WORLD LITERATURE II 3 UNITS

-Recommended Preparation: ENGL 120 or equivalent with a grade of "C" or better or "Pass"
+Recommended Preparation: ENGL 120 or equivalent with a grade of "C" or better or "Pass' 3 hours lecture

 Surveys major works from various continents and cultures from 1500 A.D. to the present.
 Focuses on the historical, social, philosophical and cultural aspects of literature and studies the roles of women and men.
 Minority perspectives will be included.
 Students will read works from Asia, the Middle East, Africa, Europe, the Americas, Australia and New Zealand.